Driving organisational transformation in a downturn

 Supply chain disruption caused by the pandemic, energy shortages caused by the war in Ukraine, and commodity price increases caused by that same conflict have fueled a global surge in inflation, leading central banks to increase interest rates in an attempt to tame consumer spending and dampen demand.
 It will be some time before we will know if this strategy is effective.
 Some argue that interest rates are already higher than is needed to bring inflation back to its target level, and the latest numbers from the USA are showing an encouraging downward trend.

 However, businesses are not waiting it out; we’ve already seen over 120,000 layoffs in the tech sector alone as companies tighten their belts and make every dollar count.
 Companies are reviewing unprofitable initiatives, not back-filling roles when people leave, and generally looking for cost savings wherever they can get them.
-Those layoffs have largely been centered around businesses who rely on advertising revenues in the first instance, but it is spreading beyond this as businesses look to sweat their assets more and increase productivity.
+Those layoffs have largely been centred around businesses who rely on advertising revenues in the first instance, but it is spreading beyond this as businesses look to sweat their assets more and increase productivity.

-Consumer behavior during the pandemic was driven in large part by the income guarantees that had been put in place by governments around the world.
+Consumer behaviour during the pandemic was driven in large part by the income guarantees that had been put in place by governments around the world.
 This led to a period of unprecedented consumer demand for a tightening supply of goods and services due to factory lock downs.
 Looking back now, we can see the seeds of inflation being sewn by millions of us sitting at home and clicking the buy button more times a week than it would be polite to admit to.

 During the pandemic, businesses responded to this demand by creating capacity, opening job roles, and working on the basis that the demand would continue to increase.
-During this latest period of uncertainty, businesses have gone in the opposite direction; mainly in response to lackluster financial performance, over capacity, pressure from investors, and the need to keep the CFO happy.
+During this latest period of uncertainty, businesses have gone in the opposite direction; mainly in response to lacklustre financial performance, over capacity, pressure from investors, and the need to keep the CFO happy.

 The role of the c-level

 In a downturn the role of the c-level does not change; the c-level still needs to consider the long-term viability of the business in light of the economic data, and make short-term decisions (which on the face of it appear tactical and reactionary) which drive long-term business outcomes.
-Once again, in a downturn, organizational change is the key to survival.
+Once again, in a downturn, organisational change is the key to survival.

 Coming out the other side of the downturn